-Chalmers defines epistemic possibility as (i) not being apriori ruled out (2011: 63, 66), 6 i.e. as the dual of epistemic necessity i.e. apriority (65), 7 and as (ii) being true at an epistemic scenario i.e. epistemically possible world (62, 64).
+Chalmers defines epistemic possibility as (i) not being apriori ruled out (2011: 63, 66), 8 i.e. as the dual of epistemic necessity i.e. apriority (65), 9 and as (ii) being true at an epistemic scenario i.e. epistemically possible world (62, 64).
 He accepts a Plenitude principle according to which: 'A thought T is epistemically possible iff there exists a scenario S such that S verifies T' (64).
 Chalmers advances both epistemic and metaphysical constructions of epistemic scenarios.
 In the metaphysical construction of epistemic scenarios, epistemic scenarios are centered metaphysically possible worlds (69).
 Canonical descriptions of epistemic scenarios i.e. epistemically possible worlds on the metaphysical construction are required to be specified using only 'semantically neutral' vocabulary, which is 'non-twin-earthable' by having the same extensions when worlds are considered as actual or counterfactual (Chalmers, 2006: §3.5).
 In the epistemic construction of epistemic scenarios, an epistemic scenario consists in a set of sentence types comprising an infinitary ideal language, M, with vocabulary restricted to epistemically invariant expressions (Chalmers, 2011: 75).
 He defines epistemically invariant expressions thus: '[W]hen s is epistemically invariant, then if some possible competent utterance of s is epistemically necessary, all possible competent utterances of s are epistemically necessary' (op. cit.).
 The sentence types in the infinitary language must also be epistemically complete.
 A sentence s is epistemically complete if s is epistemically possible and there is no distinct sentence t such that both $s \wedge t$ and $s \wedge \neg t$ are epistemically possible (76).
-The epistemic construction of epistemic scenarios transforms the Plenitude principle into an Epistemic Plenitude principle according to which: 'For all sentence tokens s, if s is epistemically possible, then some epistemically complete sentence of
+The epistemic construction of epistemic scenarios transforms the Plenitude principle into an Epistemic Plenitude principle according to which: 'For all sentence tokens s, if s is epistemically possible, then some epistemically complete sentence of [M] implies s' (op. cit.).
+The value of a sentence in epistemically constructed epistemic scenarios determines the value of the sentence in metaphysically possible worlds when a super-rigidity condition is satisfied (Chalmers, 2012: 239, 468, 474).
+Chalmers writes: 'I accept Apriority/Necessity and Super-Rigid Scrutability.
+(Relatives of these theses play crucial roles in "The Two-Dimensional Argument against Materialism" (241).
+The Apriority/Necessity Thesis is defined as the 'thesis that if a sentence S contains only super-rigid expressions, s is a priori iff S is [metaphysically] necessary' (468), and Super-Rigid Scrutability is defined as the 'thesis that all truths are scrutable from super-rigid truths and indexical truths' (474).

-6'One might also adopt a conception on which every proposition that is not logically contradictory is deeply epistemically possible, or on which every proposition that is not ruled out a priori is deeply epistemically possible.
+8'One might also adopt a conception on which every proposition that is not logically contradictory is deeply epistemically possible, or on which every proposition that is not ruled out a priori is deeply epistemically possible.
 In this paper, I will mainly work with the latter understanding' (63).

-7 We can say that s is deeply epistemically necessary when s is a priori: that is when s expresses actual or potential a priori knowledge' (65).
+9 We can say that s is deeply epistemically necessary when s is a priori: that is when s expresses actual or potential a priori knowledge' (65).